CowboyH/Multi-Glau/README.md

   Due to the sensitivity of the original clinical data, it cannot be publicly shared.
 Therefore, all data in this script are randomly generated solely for visualization demonstration purposes.
   Users are encouraged to replace the synthetic data with their own dataset and customize the plotting style as needed for actual research use or publication.

-> ⚙️ Code for the screening model is currently being organized and annotated.
+> ⚙️ Code for the screening module is currently being organized and annotated.
 It will be uploaded by **June 20, 2025 (Beijing Time)**.
-> ⚙️ Code for the pre-diagnostic model is currently being organized and annotated.
+> ⚙️ Code for the pre-diagnostic module is currently being organized and annotated.
 It will be uploaded by **June 30, 2025 (Beijing Time)**.
+> ⚙️ Code for the definitive diagnosis module is currently being organized and annotated.
+It will be uploaded by **July 10, 2025 (Beijing Time)**.
 ## Data availability
 Due to healthcare data management policies, the data used in this study cannot be made publicly accessible.
 However, the Multi-Glau discussed in this paper are generic and can be used as long as the input consists of medical images and structured numerical data.